-We are talking all things freezers for the next few weeks.
-Last week I shared 6 reasons why I think having an extra freezer saves time and money.
-This week I want share tips for the best way to freeze foods.
+In the past, I have shared 6 reasons why I think having an extra freezer saves time and money.
+In this article, I want share tips for the best way to freeze foods.
 I think some of you will be amazed at what can be frozen.

 To start, you can freeze all things in the world but it doesn’t do any good if you don’t store them properly.
 Depending on the food you are freezing the prep will be different.
 In general for vegetables you will need to clean and blanch them just long enough to stop any further ripening.
 This helps to preserve color, texture and flavor for 9-12 months depending on the vegetable.
 That means you can buy items in season and store them until the start of next years season!
 Here’s a quick guide for how long to blanch and how to prepare each vegetable.

 If you are storing cooked meals, either package them in square freezer safe containers for easy stacking or in freezer bags with all the air removed.
 Casseroles can be the one exception.
 I would recommend storing them in disposable pans and make sure they are packed to the top.

 So we have everything blanched and ready, it’s also important to note what you are storing them in.
 You have a number of options today, but depending on what you pick you make increase the storage time of your food by 6 months or more!
 The number one thing working against you in food storage is oxygen, so working hard to remove as much as you can from your food is best.
 Check out a food storage guideline to see how long food is good for if stored properly in the freezer.

 Plastic Freezer Bags – The most affordable way to store items, Make sure you are using a bag labeled as “freezer”, there is a huge difference between these and regular storage bags.
 Lay the bag flat and smush it to get out as much air as possible.
 Depending on the brand you pick most bags can keep food for 1-2 months without freezer burn starting.